Relintai/pandemonium_engine_docs/usage/shaders/shader_reference/spatial_shader.md

 Spatial shaders
 ===============

 Spatial shaders are used for shading 3D objects.
-They are the most complex type of shader Godot offers.
+They are the most complex type of shader Pandemonium offers.
 Spatial shaders are highly configurable with different render modes and different rendering options (e.g. Subsurface Scattering, Transmission, Ambient Occlusion, Rim lighting etc).
 Users can optionally write vertex, fragment, and light processor functions to affect how objects are drawn.